 There were 351 attendees at the 2007 conference and the CATA board received about 60 conference surveys back.
 These surveys tell us what individuals liked, or disliked, about their experiences at the conference.
 The board is very interested in providing a conference that meets the needs of the membership.
 I do not want, in any way, to undermine the value of the 60 responses we received.
 It is just that we are not sure that we can fully rely on the responses of 60 individuals as the total guide for changes for the future.
 The CATA board certainly takes some responsibility in recognizing the survey process is not very convenient.
 We will be looking at how we can improve the process of allowing the membership to make suggestions in the future.
 Do keep in mind, if there was something about the 2007 conference you really liked, or really didn’t like, the e-mail addresses of all the board members is below.
 You only need to send to one, and it will get forwarded to the rest.

 The 2008 CATA Executive Board is as follows:

 1st Vice President – Raelene Churyk (Weld County)

 2nd Vice President – Chris Bellegante (Boulder County)

 Board Member – Jeremy Maldonado (Adams County)

-You can review the 2005 Conference Statistics here.
+You can see the 2007 Conference Statistics here.